What does ecommerce mean?

 They feed on this and use certain words in their marketing to make their customers feel that they are part of an exclusive club.

-See the example below where they use terms such as ‘members’ and ‘V.I.P’ this works so well psychology on customers.
+See the example above where they use terms such as ‘members’ and ‘V.I.P’ this works so well psychology on customers.

 A huge Shopify success story, Black Milk Clothing have built up a reputation that has seen them go from the underground to the mainstream in Women’s leggings.